StevenClontz/prof.clontz.org/classes/2019/01/ma238/index.md

 These should be completed by each team on the provided whiteboard, showing all details and uploaded to Google Drive.

-## MyLabsPlus

-Online homework for many (not all) of the course standards is available on [MyLabsPlus][mlp].

 ## Mastery Quizzes

 During most class days,
 Active students will be able to complete a short **Mastery Quiz**.
-Each standard covered in class will appear on up to three Mastery Quizzes, at most once a week.
+Each non-modeling standard covered in class will appear on up to three Mastery Quizzes, at most once a week.
 A schedule of which standards are covered on each quiz is available on the [Calendar][calendar].

-All submissions are due by the end of the class period.
-Inactive students will not receive any credit for these quizzes unless they have previously scheduled a time to meet with the instructor to discuss their status.
+Submissions by Inactive students will not be marked unless they have previously scheduled a time to meet with the instructor to discuss their status.

-In addition, all students will be offered two 75-minute **Comprehensive Mastery Quizzes** that include exercises for every standard covered in the class so far.
+In addition, all students will be offered two 75-minute **Comprehensive Mastery Quizzes** and a 120-minute **Final Exam** that include exercises for every standard covered in the class to that date.

-Quizzes are randomized and personalized for each student based upon the most recent progress report; standards that have already been completely mastered by a student will not appear on the personalized quiz.
+Quizzes are randomized and personalized for each student based upon their current progress; standards that have already been completely mastered by a student will not be assigned on the personalized quiz.

 ### Marking Quizzes